brokosz/supernote-obsidian-plugin-custom/README.md

 1. Supernote devices automatically name files with a timestamp format like `20250519-123045.note`
 2. Enable note categorization in the plugin settings
 3. Set the daily note pattern to `YYYYMMDD-HHMMSS` (the default)
-4. Set the daily note output folder to `daily`
+4. Set your preferred output folder for daily notes
-5. When exported, these timestamp-named notes will automatically go to your `daily` folder
+5. When exported, these timestamp-named notes will automatically go to your chosen daily notes folder

 ### Concept Notes Workflow
 1. When you create custom-named notes on your Supernote (like `Meeting Notes.note` or `Project Ideas.note`)
 2. These will be recognized as concept notes (not matching the timestamp pattern)
-3. When exported, these concept notes will be placed in your designated folder (or the vault root if left empty)
+3. When exported, these concept notes will be placed in your designated concept folder (or the vault root if left empty)

 ## Development